 - Click Add Rule.

-This will go in the Federation ID on the user setup and used to distinguish who is logging in.
+- Specify the following minimum requirements to configure the claim rule: (This will go in the Federation ID on the user setup and is used to distinguish who is logging in.)

-- Select Finish, and OK on the next screen.
+- Click Finish and then OK on the next screen.

 - Select the Advanced Tab.
-And under Secure Hash Algorithm select SHA-1.
+And under Secure Hash Algorithm select SHA-1 or SHA-256.

 This should download a Metadata file FederationMetadata.xml file.

-- Click Test Connection and a page similar to the one below should show.
+- Click Test Connection.
+If set up correctly, you should see a page similar to the one shown below:

 - Select Admin Exemption to allow system administrators to log in using Workfront credentials with the bypass url.
-Bookmarks pointing to [domain].Workfront-ondemand.com/login bypass the redirect.
+Bookmarks pointing to <Domain>.my.workfront.com/login bypass the redirect.

 - Select the Enable box to enable the configuration.